DEADLINE: FRIDAY, OCTOBER 12th, 2018 BY 5PM

 If your research project involves human or animal subjects you must submit a protocol for approval.
 If you have questions about the protocol process, please click here.

-Your application will not be reviewed for funding until your protocol has been approved.
-If your protocol has not been approved by Friday, February 2, 2018 you will not be considered for funding.
+NOTE: Your application will not be funded until your protocol has been approved.
+If your protocol has not been approved by Friday, January 25th, 2019 you will not be considered for funding.

 What must you do if chosen to receive support